ragibalasad/thanks-for-the-star/README.md

 ## Setup

-You can set this up or yourself to automatically follow users who star your repository.
+You can set this up yourself to automatically follow users who star your repository.

 1. Clone or download this repo